-- the staff handbook

-- the staff code of conduct
+- the staff handbook - the staff code of conduct

-- the visitor's/volunteer's code of conduct

 In the first instance, unless the employee reasonably believes their Head teacher to be involved in the wrongdoing, any concerns should be raised with the employee's Head teacher.
-If he/she believes the Head teacher is involved, then the employee should proceed straight to the Chair of Governors.
+If he/she believes the Head teacher to be involved, then the employee should proceed straight to the Chair of Governors.

 Where a member of staff feels unable to raise a concern with either of the individuals identified above the NSPCC whistle-blowing helpline is available to them.

-Training For Adults Working/Volunteering In Our School
+Training For Adults Working In Our School